Our reviewers evaluate career pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 Describe the parameters and boundaries of the actual process, including the starting and endpoints, as well as what causes the process to start and end.

 Define each trigger in detail.
-This will allow all the stakeholders to plan successive processes around this one and gauge whether the process can be streamlined via automation.
+This will allow all stakeholders to plan successive processes around this one and gauge whether automation can streamline the process.

 Additionally, define the start and end point of each step of the process.
 This will allow the technical staff to see if the number of steps can be reduced to reach the decided outcome.

-If you’re interested in becoming an expert at creating process documentation, then check out our technical writing certification courses.
+If you want to become an expert at creating comprehensive process documentation, check out our technical writing certification courses.

 Explain the number and types of resources needed to perform each step.